Ovulation Bleeding: What Causes Spotting + Impact on TTC

 Spotting around ovulation typically lasts one or two days.
 The drop in estrogen is an indicator the body is about to release an egg and this might cause light bleeding.
 It might also come with bloating or light cramps.
 It can occur every cycle, a few times, or not at all.

 Spotting after ovulation could be implantation spotting, which occurs around the time when a fertilized egg attaches to the inner wall of the uterus.
 Only one-third of women will ever experience it, but it is one of the earliest signs of pregnancy.

 Implantation bleeding may happen from a few days after ovulation until a few days before the next menstrual bleeding starts.
 Because of this, it is often confused with a period.
 On average, implantation bleeding typically occurs 10-14 days after conception.

 What are the symptoms of ovulation spotting?

 Ovulation spotting is often characterized by very light bleeding, unlike what you may experience during your period.
 It is light vaginal bleeding, usually happening outside your regular menstrual bleedings.

 The color of blood ranges from light pink to dark brown, or bright red, depending on the speed of blood flow.
 Light pink indicates the blood is mixed with the cervical fluid.
-Women usually produce more cervical fluid around the time of ovulation and the bleeding could be caused by changes in hormone level, specifically the drop of estrogen hormone right before ovulation, which causes the inner lining of the uterus to shed.
+Women usually produce more cervical fluid around the time of ovulation and the bleeding could be caused by changes in hormone levels, specifically the drop of estrogen right before ovulation, which causes the inner lining of the uterus to shed.